 Next, let's look at the data in New Relic One and see where the semantic conventions come into play.

 After OpenTelemetry data is flowing into New Relic, it’s accessible to all the tools of New Relic One, including querying, alerts, custom dashboards, and more.
 Trace data is ingested as Span objects.
 Metrics data is ingested as dimensional Metric objects.
 An entity is created to identify the component reporting the data.
 If you navigate to that entity in the Explorer, you see a dashboard that displays a variety of interesting signals.
 The dashboard relies on the semantic conventions, and the quality of the experience is better for applications that closely follow them.

 The following video shows how to verify data is flowing using simple NRQL queries and how to use the entity explorer to navigate to the dashboard for the application.
 Finally, we look at the UI for a more complex microservices setup.

 In this blog series, we’ve gone from core concepts to working examples.
 We showed how to wire together Java applications with the OpenTelemetry Collector, export telemetry data to New Relic, and visualize it in New Relic One.
 Now that you have completed this blog series on understanding OpenTelemetry, you can put what you’ve learned to work in your own environment.
 Hopefully, we have demystified OpenTelemetry—so you can leverage this powerful new set of tools to reach your observability goals!

-- Sign up for New Relic’s free tier and start sending your OpenTelemetry data today.
+- Sign up for a free New Relic account and start sending your OpenTelemetry data today.
 Your free account includes 100 GB/month of free data ingest, one free full-access user, and unlimited free basic users.

 This blog is the final part of the Understand OpenTelemetry series.